 Final Thoughts

-Building resilience requires unprecedented collaboration among shipping companies, port authorities, technology vendors, regulators, and insurers.
-Cybersecurity can no longer be viewed as a compliance checkbox—it must be embedded into every layer of maritime operations.
+True resilience demands collaboration between shipping companies, port authorities, technology providers, insurers, and regulators.
+Cybersecurity can no longer be a compliance checkbox—it must be a continuous, integrated practice embedded in every aspect of maritime operations.

 References